 Past study examples include:

-- The Connect-to-Protect program, which used community outreach to measurably improve health outcomes for youth at risk for HIV.
+The Connect-to-Protect program used community outreach to measurably improve health outcomes for youth at risk for HIV.

 Collaboration is also a part of the history of the ATN.
 The ATN has worked with the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), the AIDS Clinical Trials Group (ACTG), the HIV Vaccine Trials Network (HVTN), the HIV Prevention Trials Network (HPTN), the International Maternal Pediatric Adolescent AIDS Clinical Trial Network (IMPAACT), and the Microbicide Trials Network (MTN).